2020 – The Latest sighting of G-BRVG was during 2020, sporting its latest paint scheme seen below

 David Gilmour and G-BRVG

 Apart from music, David Gilmour is also an experienced pilot.
-Under the aegis of his company, Intrepid Aviation, he had amassed an impressive collection of historical aircraft.
+Under the aegis of his company, Intrepid Aviation, he had amassed an impressive historic aircraft collection.
 He owned a P-51 N51RR, Stearman, a Staggerwing, Yak 50 and 52 and a Super Cub

-He later decided to sell the company, as his venture, which had started as a hobby was becoming too commercial for him to handle.
+As his venture, which had started as a hobby, he later decided to sell the company, was becoming too commercial for him to handle.
 In an interview to BBC, he stated –

-“Intrepid Aviation was a way for me to make my hobby pay for itself a little bit, but gradually over a few years Intrepid Aviation became a business because you have to be businesslike about it.
-Suddenly I found instead of it being a hobby and me enjoying myself, it was a business and so I sold it.
+“Intrepid Aviation was a way for me to make my hobby pay for itself a little bit, but gradually over a few years, Intrepid Aviation became a business because you have to be businesslike about it.
+Suddenly, I found that instead of being a hobby and enjoying myself, it was a business, so I sold it.
 I don’t have Intrepid Aviation any more.
-I just have a nice old biplane that I pop up, wander around the skies in sometimes…” On 22 May 2008, Gilmour won the 2008 Ivor Novello Lifetime Contribution Award.
+I have a nice old biplane that I pop up, wander around the skies in sometimes…” On 22 May 2008, Gilmour won the 2008 Ivor Novello Lifetime Contribution Award.

-David Jon Gilmour, CBE (born 6 March 1946), is an English musician, singer, songwriter and multi-instrumentalist and a WW2 SNJ-7 Harvard Pilot.
+David Jon Gilmour, CBE (born 6 March 1946), is an English musician, singer, songwriter, multi-instrumentalist, and a WW2 SNJ-7 Harvard Pilot.
 He is best known for his work as the guitarist and co-lead vocalist of the progressive rock band Pink Floyd.
 It is estimated that as of 2012, the group have sold over 250 million records worldwide, including 74.5 million units sold in the United States.

-In addition to his work with Pink Floyd, Gilmour has produced a variety of artists, and has enjoyed a successful career as a solo artist.
+In addition to his work with Pink Floyd, Gilmour has produced various artists and has enjoyed a successful career as a solo artist.
 He has also been actively involved with many charities.
 In 2005, Gilmour was appointed CBE for his services to music.
-He was awarded with the Outstanding Contribution title at the 2008 Q Awards.
-In 2011, Rolling Stone magazineranked him number 14 in their list of the greatest guitarists of all time.
+He was awarded the Outstanding Contribution title at the 2008 Q Awards.
+In 2011, Rolling Stone magazine ranked him number 14 in their list of the greatest guitarists of all time.